MindviewLLC/MindviewLLC-hugo/README.md

 Everything is in markdown so it's very easy to add/edit content.
 If you look at the "content" subdirectory you'll see how straightforward it is to add new pages.

-I think this will also make it easier to clone/set up new conferences.

-I'm still coming up the curve on static site generators in general and Hugo in particular so if anyone knows more please feel free to make suggestions and/or pull requests.

 ## To Build: